IntentArchitect/Docs/articles/whats-new/2024/12/index.md

 ### Solution folders

-You can now group applications together by adding folders to the solution explorer.This is particularly useful is you have:
+You can now group applications together by adding folders to the solution explorer.
+This is particularly useful if you have:

-- Many Microservices
+- Many Microservices.
-- Logically similar applications, you'd like to group together
+- Logically similar applications you'd like to group together.

 ![Solution explorer folders](images/solution-explorer-folders.png)